 Non-UCSF patients presenting for sample collection must also be regisatered before samples will be collected.
 Such patients must have written orders including the name, address and phone number of the ordering provider, the test(s) to be performed and all applicable ICD-9 diagnosis code(s)* that meet medical necessity requirements.
 Patients who present with requisitions that lack these items will be asked to call or return to their provider.
 Samples will generally not be collected until this information is available.

 For UCSF providers, laboratory results are reported to and reviewed via the provider’s 'In-basket' in the UCSF APeX electronic health record.
 Hard copy outpatient laboratory reports for non-UCSF providers are directed to the provider's address listed in the Medical Staff Office database.
 It is imperative that this information be kept up to date to avoid mis-directed reports.
 The laboratory receives this address information via a nightly update from the Medical Staff Office, therefore any changes to the information must be made in the MSO database.

-If a sample has been collected on an unregistered patient and delaying processing would jeopardize the sample the laboratory can enter the sample and patient information into the laboratory information system using a temporary ID number.
+If a sample has been collected on an unregistered patient and any delays in processing would jeopardize the sample the laboratory can enter the sample and patient information into the laboratory information system using a temporary ID number.
 The patient should be registered as soon as possible so that the temporary number can be replaced.
 Note that results on samples identified with a temporary number do not broadcast to the APeX electronic health record.
 To obtain results on patients who have not been registered, contact the laboratory at 415-353-1667 and provide the patient's full name and date of birth.
 Although a hard copy report may be generated for an unregistered patient, their results will not appear in APeX until they have been registered and their records merged.